 Two key concepts discussed during the workshop were college “match” and “fit”.
-Parents and their Dreamers can organize their college search around these concepts to find a college that is a good fit for the Dreamer’s needs, personality, goals, and learning style.
+Parents and their Dreamer scholars can organize their college search around these concepts to find a college that is a good fit for the Dreamer scholar’s needs, personality, goals, and learning style.
 Parents received a comprehensive “college match and fit” handout, which incorporates criteria such as location, learning environment, and majors offered.
-The Dreamer parents can use the template to ensure their Dreamer will be comfortable at his or her school, and therefore more likely to succeed.
-The workshop also included time for the parents to ask questions about how the template can apply to their Dreamer’s specific situation.
+The Dreamer scholar parents can use the template to ensure their Dreamer scholar will be comfortable at his or her school, and therefore more likely to succeed.
+The workshop also included time for the parents to ask questions about how the template can apply to their Dreamer scholar’s specific situation.

-IHADLA Dreamer Parents Learned About Students’ Transition to College Experience
+IHADLA Dreamer Scholar Parents Learned About Students’ Transition to College Experience